makyo/writing/work/getting-lost/outline.md

     * CR brought onto the case
         * Pressure against investigation, Start hunting through more esoteric (underground?) for solution
             1. the way the genderqueer fall through the gaps
+            2. Getting in contact with the troupe
     * RJ explores
         * tasks/puzzles that lead him closer or further from meaning, pervading sense that ey can figure things out
             1. explore hs, find it all there to the last detail
                 * clue of Cicero's DDR records
                 * Mic left on, sign that someone might be helping from the outside?
                 * finds mic by turning up house sound and making noise until ey gets feedback, stops by turning mic off
+            2. List of Cicero's votes - shift in currency without a corresponding vote.
     * RJ discovers secret
         * those in control steering net Direct Democracy Representative (All Thing) through software, fight between Western Federation and Russian Bloc.
         * easter eggs planted to steer votes
+        * On the 'net nothing disappears completely, so powers that be started disappearing people
 * Act 3
     * Shadowy MP brought to light through mooks
     * Sanders as government plant to foil CR